 According to the United Nations (UN), about 15 percent of the world's population has some disability, and estimates by the WHO show a rapid increase in this number every year.
 Furthermore, about 80 percent of individuals with disabilities, across the globe, reside in developing nations, wherein a significant number remain unemployed.

 Also, the International Labor Organization (ILO) states that in some countries, around 80 percent of the disabled population fails to seek any kind of employment because employers think that people with disabilities are less productive than people with none.

 At the workplace, discrimination can occur from both, the employer as well as co-employees.
 However, it is important on part of the employer to keep a check on such instances and discourage such situations.

-It is generally observed, especially in developing countries, that employees with disability are given lesser job benefits as compared to others, owing to their disability.
+It is observed, especially in developing countries, that employees with disability are given lesser job benefits as compared to others.
 This involves benefits such as promotions, pay scale, assignments, training, fringe benefits and so on.
 Not getting such benefits can lead to that individual losing interest in his work, thus diminishing his productivity.

-Owing to the fact that people with disabilities cannot do certain things with ease, as others would do, it is both morally and legally (in some countries) wrong to ask them do such things and thus, expose them to undue hardships.
-This involves asking them do lifting heavy objects and so on.
+Owing to the fact that people with disabilities cannot do certain things with ease, it is both morally and legally (in some countries) wrong to ask them do such things.
+This involves asking them to lift heavy objects and so on.
 Hardships at workplace also involve, denying them appropriate facilities such as special lifts, interpreters and readers, and so on.

 Many companies and corporations have responded to laws that have been passed regarding discrimination against people with disability in the workplace.
 Special provisions have also been made by companies regarding medical expenses and disability insurance.
 A special fund is also set aside as a provision for their retirement.